n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

     * Text: "I created the spreadsheet `{file name}`.
 My ID:" followed by your ID. <br/> The `{file name}` should be an expression that references data from the Spreadsheet File node.<br/>

 /// question | Quiz questions
-* What is the lowest order price in the first batch of items?
+* What's the lowest order price in the first batch of items?
-* What is the formatted date of customer 7?
+* What's the formatted date of customer 7?
 * How many items are returned by the *Spreadsheet File node*?
 ///